kubefleet-dev/kubefleet-cookbook/README.md

-# kubefleet-multicluster-ai-with-kaito
+# KubeFleet Cookbook
-How to use KubeFleet to manage multicluster AI in conjunction with KAITO
+Examples and guides on using KubeFleet to manage multicluster scenarios.